History of Cumbria: The Border Reivers

-In the three hundred years leading up to the Union of the English and Scottish crowns in 1603, as well as actual military clashes between the two countries, unrest remained constant thanks to the inhabitants of the Borderlands themselves, often called the Border Reivers.
-However, they are probably better known as a sixteenth-century phenomenon, due to the work of Fraser who based his book on the "Border papers", a compilation or calendar of correspondence and other documents relating to the English Crown's administration (or lack of it) in the Borders during that century.
+In the three hundred years leading up to the Union of the Crowns of England and Scotland in 1603, the Borderlands experienced constant unrest due to their inhabitants, known as the Border Reivers.
+Military clashes between the two countries further fueled this instability.
+However, they are probably better known as a 16th-century phenomenon, due to the work of Fraser, who based his book on the "Border papers", a compilation or calendar of correspondence and other documents relating to the English Crown's administration (or lack of it) in the Borders during that century.

 The Reivers were characterised by strong kinship bonds, forming clan-like groups under a given surname (that could extend across the Anglo-Scottish borderline).
 These groups became semi-autonomous from local government, owing far more loyalty to their name than to the king or local lords.
 In north Cumbria, the more prominent of the clans included the Grahams (also distributed on the Scottish side of the border), the Hetheringtons, the Carletons, the Crosers, the Armstrongs (also a strong clan in Liddesdale on the Scottish side), the Routledges, the Nobles, the Milburns, the Storeys, the Hodgsons, the Hardens, the Tailors, and the Bells.